PMI vs. MIP – what’s the difference?

-It’s no secret that purchasing a home, especially for the very first time, can feel overwhelming and intimidating.
-With all of the mortgage and real estate lingo, and the sometimes-overwhelming processes and procedures, it’s no wonder buyers often find themselves confused and with lots of questions.
-One of the most common ones we hear is, “What is mortgage insurance, and why do I need it?”
+Purchasing a home, especially for the first time, can feel overwhelming and intimidating.
+With all of the mortgage and real estate lingo, it’s no wonder buyers often find themselves confused.
+One of the most common questions home buyers have during the purchasing process is, “What is PMI (mortgage insurance), and why do I need it?”

 What is Mortgage Insurance

 Mortgage insurance is typically required of home buyers when their down payments are less than 20 percent for their home loans.
-Note that mortgage insurance is designed to help protect lenders and guarantee agencies when borrowers don’t have enough equity in their homes, and is not intended to protect the borrowers.
+Note that mortgage insurance is designed to help protect lenders and guarantee agencies when borrowers don’t have enough equity in their homes.
+It is not intended to protect the borrowers.
 There are two types of mortgage insurance – PMI & MIP.

 PMI & MIP